 Prior to 2002 fishery sampling in the Upper Silver Bow Creek Watershed was primarily confined to tributaries such as Blacktail Creek and German Gulch.
 Silver Bow Creek was generally considered to be void of fish except for occasional observations of suckers during the late 1990's when remediation of the stream channel began.
 Sampling described in this report represents the first formal sampling of fish presence and abundance in Silver Bow Creek.
-Fish sampling of Silver Bow Creek from 2002 to 2008 was conducted to provide a general perspective of fish response to ongoing remediation activities in

-Silver Bow Creek.
+Fish sampling of Silver Bow Creek from 2002 to 2009 was conducted to provide a general perspective of fish response to ongoing remediation activities in Silver Bow Creek.
 Since numerous sections were sampled using relatively low effort sampling techniques, interpretation of results should be limited to observations of major trends in fish species composition.
 Sampling conducted in this effort is sufficient to determine if a sampling reach was fishless for one or more years, followed by colonization by tolerant species such as suckers and sculpin, and then followed by colonization by sensitive species such as trout.
 Relatively small fluctuations in fish abundance or species composition at specific sampling locations should not be considered significant unless a multi-year trend is observed.

 The presence or absence of various fish species among the sample sections in Silver Bow Creek provides insight into the tolerance of each species to changes in water quality along the longitudinal gradient of the stream.
-Because of their sensitivity to poor water quality, brook trout are a good species to examine for distributional changes over time.
+Because of their sensitivity to poor water quality, trout are a good species to examine for distributional changes over time.
 Brook trout are common in upper Silver Bow Creek at Father Sheehan Park as well as in German Gulch and Browns Gulch.
-Fish in each of these areas clearly have access to downstream reaches of Silver Bow Creek that provide similar habitat types.
+Fish in each of these areas clearly have access to downstream reaches of Silver Bow Creek that provide similar physical habitat types.
 However, prior to 2007, no brook trout were ever captured during fall sampling in sections downstream of Father Sheehan Park (e.g. Lower Area One, Rocker, and Ramsay), except for one individual captured below the confluence of German Gulch in 2006.
 It can be reasonably assumed that water quality deterioration downstream of Father Sheehan Park is the primary reason for the absence or rarity of brook trout in downstream reaches of Silver Bow Creek.
 In fall 2007, brook trout were found in two reaches where they had previously not been documented.
 Three brook trout were captured at the Lower Area One Section, and one brook trout was captured at the Ramsay section.
-During 2008, no brook trout were found in the Lower Area One Section, and trout numbers continued to be very low at Ramsay and below German Gulch.
-While the presence of brook trout at several of these sections during recent sampling is an improvement over previous years, the rarity of this sensitive species, and its continued absence from the Rocker Section, still suggests water quality remains a concern downstream of Butte.
+However in 2008 and 2009, brook trout remained absent or rare in the Lower Area One Section, and numbers continued to be very low at Ramsay and below German Gulch.
+One point of interest however, is the appearance of westslope cutthroat trout in the Ramsay Section in 2008.
+Westslope cutthroat trout are most common in German Gulch, but also occur in relatively low densities in upper Browns Gulch as well as upper Blacktail Creek.
+Prior to 2008 however, westslope cutthroat trout had only been observed in Silver Bow Creek just downstream of German Gulch.
+And, the first fall presence of the species in this area was not described until 2007.
+In 2009, westslope cutthroat trout continued to be present in the Ramsay section, and a single individual was also captured in the Lower Area One Section.
+While the presence of trout at several of these sections during recent sampling is an improvement over past years, the rarity of these sensitive species, and their continued absence from the Rocker Section, still suggests water quality remains a concern downstream of Butte.
 Continued monitoring of these sections will help provide needed clarification.